Annesley Black

-Annesley Black (born 8 September 1979 in Ottawa, Ontario) is a Canadian composer.
+Annesley Black (born 8 September 1979 in Ottawa, Ontario) is a Canadian composer based in Germany and Austria.
+Her works span from instrumental music to electronics and video performances, from orchestra and chamber music to theatre, solo performances and installations.
+She has appeared as a performer, improviser and sound-director.

 Career

 After studying jazz and electronic music at Concordia University in Montreal Annesley Black received her bachelor's degree in musical composition in 2004 from McGill University in Montreal under Brian Cherney.
 She studied composition 2004–2006 with York Höller and Hans-Ulrich Humpert at the Hochschule für Musik Köln.
 She completed her studies in composition with Mathias Spahlinger, electronic music with Orm Finnendahl and applied music with Cornelius Schwehr at the Hochschule für Musik Freiburg (Diplom Dec.
 2008).